clulab/wikiparse/README.md

     ls extracted | wc -l

-you can verify the job is running using qstat
+you can verify the job is running using `qstat`. you can cancel a job with `qdel`.

+you can use `va` to consult the remaining number of hours you have.

 more info here: https://docs.hpc.arizona.edu/display/UAHPC/Running+Jobs